animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} offers dedicated support for each configuration through its [client-cache](#bootstrap:cache:client) elements: `client-region` and `pool`.
+Spring Data for GemFire offers dedicated support for each configuration through its [client-cache](#bootstrap:cache:client) elements: `client-region` and `pool`.
 As the names imply, `client-region` defines a client Region, while `pool` defines a Pool of connections used and shared by the